renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

       - You should work with the GM to design the organization, and the GM must approve it.
-      - The organization must be one that it would be useful to you to be a member of—for example, it must be an organization that you would otherwise be in a position to ask favors of, or that you would otherwise be rewarded with rep in.
+      - The organization must be one that it would be useful to you to be a member of — for example, it must be an organization that you would otherwise be in a position to ask favors of, or that you would otherwise be rewarded with rep in.
       - If you use the rules for buying off negative traits, then,